Classically Emulated Digital Quantum Simulation of the Schwinger Model with Topological Term via Adiabatic State Preparation: Introduction

 where $\gamma^0 =\sigma^3$, $\gamma^1 =\im\sigma^2$, $\gamma^5 = \gamma^0 \gamma^1$ and $F_{\mu\nu} = \del_\mu A_\nu -\del_\nu A_\mu$.
 The physical parameters of this model are the gauge coupling $g$, topological angle $\theta$, and fermion mass $m$.
 We discretize the space by lattice keeping time continuous and work in Hamiltonian formalism.
 Then we construct the true vacuum of the lattice Schwinger model at finite $(g,\theta ,m)$ by a digital quantum simulation via adiabatic state preparation and compute the vacuum expectation value (VEV) of the fermion mass operator $\bar{\psi}\psi$.
-We take the infinite volume and continuum limits and find that our result in massless case agrees with the exact result known in literature \cite{Hetrick:1988yg,Hetrick:1995wq,Hosotani:1996hy,Hosotani:1996sn}.
-In massive case, we find an agreement with mass perturbation theory \cite{Adam:1998tw,Adam:1997wt} for small $m$ and deviations for large $m$ \cite{Banuls:2016lkq}.
+We take a continuum limit and find that our result in massless case agrees with the exact result known in literature \cite{Hetrick:1988yg,Hetrick:1995wq,Hosotani:1996hy,Hosotani:1996sn}.
+In massive case, we find an agreement with mass perturbation theory \cite{Adam:1998tw,Adam:1997wt} for small $m$ and deviations for large $m$.
 Our results imply that digital quantum simulation is already useful tool to explore non-perturbative aspects of gauge theories with topological terms on Minkowski spacetime even in current computational resource.
-Here we use a quantum simulator rather than real quantum computers for the purpose of designing quantum algorithms for gauge theories.
+Here we use a classical simulator for quantum hardware rather than real quantum computers for the purpose of designing quantum algorithms for gauge theories.
 Its implementations on a real quantum device is left as a future work, that is another vital task especially in the forthcoming Noisy Intermediate-Scale Quantum (NISQ) era~\cite{Preskill2018quantumcomputingin}.